-Prior to starting her PhD, Sarah received her Bachelor's degree in Psychology with minors in Legal Studies and French from Brandeis University in the United States, and her LLM in Public International Law from Leiden University in The Netherlands.
-During her time at Leiden University, Sarah served as writing coordinator and a researcher for the Kalshoven-Gieskes Forum International Humanitarian Law Clinic, where she assisted in writing and editing a comprehensive report on digitally-derived evidence in international criminal law and human rights fact-finding missions.
-She has also completed internships with the International Criminal Court, the International Bar Association, and the International Court of Justice.
-In her spare time, Sarah volunteers as a digital verification researcher for the Cameroon Database of Atrocities and Bellingcat.
-On campus, she is involved with the Digital Verification Unit within the Human Rights Centre Clinic.
+Prior to starting her PhD, Sarah received her BA in Psychology with minors in Legal Studies and French from Brandeis University in the United States and her LLM in Public International Law from Leiden University in The Netherlands.
+During her LLM, Sarah served as a researcher and writing coordinator for the Kalshoven-Gieskes Forum International Humanitarian Law Clinic, where she assisted in writing and editing a comprehensive report on digitally-derived evidence in international criminal law and human rights fact-finding missions.
+Her LLM dissertation focused on identifying and mending the gender gaps within current international humanitarian law frameworks.

-Digital Evidence & The Black Lives Matter Movement (OpinioJuris, 12 June 2020)
+Digital Evidence & The Black Lives Matter Movement (Opinio Juris, 12 June 2020)

 LLM, Public International Law